It’s WOW, or World of Wearable Art, time in Wellington.

 Just as Malaysia’s multi-cultural population is reflected in its art, architecture, cuisine, festivals and customs, so is it reflected in its fashions.
 Any crowd in Kuala Lumpur is an interesting mix of sari, cheong sam, busana Muslim, western dress, as well as stunning, uniquely Malaysian fashions like the baju batik, the baju kebaya, the baju kurung and the baju kebarung.

 The centuries-old trade with India, China, the countries of mainland South-East Asia and the Indonesian Archipelago contributed greatly to the development of Malaysia’s clothing traditions.
 Along with textiles such as silk from China and cotton from India, techniques of decoration printing and dyeing were passed along these ancient trade routes; techniques like embroidery, appliqué, beading, and, most importantly, the Batik method of wax printing that has become a hallmark of Malaysian fabric design.
+Today, more modern methods such as digital silk printing are used alongside traditional methods.

 Historically the baju, or sarong type skirt was the main attire for both men and women.
 With it, women wore a kemban or bodice wrap.
 However, in the 1900s it was deemed inappropriate by the Muslim Sultan of Jahore and thereafter women began to wear the Kurung, or long-sleeved matching tunic, with the baju.
 The resulting ensemble, now known as the baju kurung has evolved constantly over the years.
 Today’s model is a floor-length sarung and matching long-sleeved tunic made of silk and worn with a colour co-ordinated selandang, or headscarf.
 It still has the traditional round neck edged with a distinctive “eel-bone” embroidery stitch.
 Colours vary according to the fashions and tastes of the particular times.
 The baju kurung is the most typically Malaysian national dress.